-7 See: California Air Resources Board, Leakage Analysis: 2010 Regulation, Appendix K to the Initial Statement of Reasons.
+6 See: California Air Resources Board, Leakage Analysis: 2010 Regulation, Appendix K to the Initial Statement of Reasons.

-8 For additional details, see The Effects of H.R.
+7 For additional details, see The Effects of H.R.
 2454 on International Competitiveness and Emission Leakage in Energy-Intensive Trade-Exposed Industries: An Interagency Report Responding to a Request from Senators Bayh, Specter, Stabenow, McCaskill, and Brown, December 2, 2009.

-- Due to the widespread use of NAICS for compiling other statistics, NAICS is the only industrial classification system for which the necessary data is available to assess industry-by-industry activities such as energy consumption, emissions, and trade relative to their economic activity is available; - Many businesses and industries are already familiar with their own NAICS code due to being required to list it on tax filings and related documents, which will make it easier for businesses to understand their industry's intensities based on their NAICS code; - NAICS was also used for EITE analysis by the U.S., California, and Canada, allowing New York State to more easily compare its results against those of other jurisdictions; and - Relying on NAICS as a classification system will allow the State to measure industries in other ways, such as their number of jobs and firms, where they are located, and so on.
+- NAICS was also used for EITE analysis by the U.S., California, and Canada, allowing New York State to compare its results more easily against those of other jurisdictions. - Relying on NAICS as a classification system will allow the State to measure industries in other ways, such as their number of jobs and firms, where they are located.

-Specifically, Staff examined the intensities of all industries with NAICS codes falling within the Manufacturing (31- to 33-) or Mining, Quarrying, and Oil and Gas Extraction (23-) sectors.
+Specifically, staff examined the intensities of all industries with NAICS codes falling within the Manufacturing (31- to 33-) or Mining, Quarrying, and Oil and Gas Extraction (23-) sectors.